 What to expect from the tapas restaurants in Soho

-Tapas seem to be the current flavour of the month in London - throughout the city new and interesting tapas bars are popping up, offering a wide varieties of tapas.
+Tapas seem to be the current flavour of the month in London - throughout the city new, and interesting tapas bars are popping up, offering a wide variety of tapas.
 Nowhere is this truer than in Soho.
 In recent years new tapas bars have opened in some prime locations across the area.

 Listings for tapas bars in Soho